 Wi-Fi radio modules are offered in a large number of different versions.
 One of the most important selection criteria are the interfaces, which often depend on the type of the application processor, the required data speeds, the form factor, and the power dissipation.
 In recent years, PCIe, USB, SDIO as well as SPI and UART have become the widely accepted choices for Wi-Fi radio modules.
 The latter ones are often preferably used for IoT (Internet of Things) applications, because these do not require high data speeds (mostly not more than a few kbps) but provide low power dissipation and small form factor size.

-Our suppliers in this category PCIe/USB/Serial:
+Our suppliers in this category Radio WiFi Modules:

 COMPEX can look back at 10 years of cooperation with Qualcomm Atheros, and specializes exclusively in the latter's Wi-Fi modules.
 COMPEX is thus an official ADC (authorized design centre) of Qualcomm Atheros and, in addition to innovative reference designs, also offers its customers the corresponding hardware and software development support.

 WISTRON NeWeb Corporation (WNC), established in 1996, is a product design and manufacturing company that provides high-quality ODM services for wireless communication and module solutions as well.
 WNC has comprehensive capabilities in RF antenna design, software design, hardware design, mechanical design, system integration, user interface development, product testing & certification, and manufacturing.
 The product portfolio ranges from USB modules, stand alone mini cards, Mini PCI & PCIe modules up to combo modules for WiFi and Bluetooth.

 TIME-TO-MARKET: You can find the latest evaluation boards and samples in our shop.
 So that you do not lose any valuable time.